zenstackhq/zenstack-docs/docs/guides/check-permission.md

 check(args: CheckArgs): Promise<boolean>;
 ```

-Let's see how to use it check `Post` readability for different use cases.
+Let's see how to use it to check `Post` readability for different use cases.
 Just to recap, the boolean formula for the "read" policy is:

 ```mermaid
 flowchart LR